Changelog

 New

 Every workspace has its own connection setup.
-When you create a second workspace, it starts with nothing connected — no shared access to another workspace's Notion or Clockify.
+When you create a second workspace, it starts fresh — no shared access to another workspace's connections.

 New

-When you enter a workspace that isn't configured yet, a setup guide opens automatically and walks you through connecting Notion and Clockify step by step.
+When you enter a workspace that isn't configured yet, a setup guide opens automatically and walks you through getting connected step by step.

 New